-This one simple photography tip from our affiliate Beryl Ayn Young (creator of the online Momtographie course) will transform your photos FOREVER.
-Click here to see if registration is currently open for her FREE mini-class!
-Click here to get the full Momtographie details and save your spot.
+This one simple photography tip from our affiliate Beryl Ayn Young will transform your photos FOREVER.
+Click here to see if registration is currently open for her Momtographie course and save your spot.

 I have an embarrassing secret to share with you about my photography journey: